MikaYeghi/MikaYeghi.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am joining the HSL lab at CMU!
+I will join the Human Sensing Lab at CMU!